Study of the $in ^{34}$Ar($\alpha,p$)$^{37}$K reaction rate via proton scattering on $^{37}$K, and its impact on properties of modeled X-Ray bursts: Impact on Stellar Models

 \section{Impact on Stellar Models}

-The ultimate impact of this new reaction rate was tested using a Type-I X-ray Burst model adapted from Paxton \textit{et al.} \cite{Paxton2015}, Modules for Experiments with Stellar Astrophysics (MESA), version 10108.
+Given the uncertainty in the rate, we re-examined the impact of the $^{34}$Ar($\alpha,p$)$^{37}$K reaction rate using a Type-I X-ray Burst model adapted from Paxton \textit{et al.} \cite{Paxton2015}, Modules for Experiments with Stellar Astrophysics (MESA), version 10108.
 MESA is a multi-zone, 1D radial stellar evolution code, with adaptive mesh in time and space that includes relevant physics such as opacities, hydrodynamics, mixing length theory, atmospheric boundary conditions, and equation of state.
 The nuclear network differential equations are coupled to those that model the physical aspects so that the energy generation provides feedback into the thermodynamics and vice versa, and includes mixing between zones.
 The model is designed to simulate conditions of a hydrogen-dominant burst on GS 1826-24, colloquially known as the ``clocked burster" due to its extreme regularity \cite{Galloway_2004}, with an initial neutron-star mass and radius of 1.4 M$_\odot$ and 11.2 km, respectively.
 This model assumes solar abundances for accretion ($^1$H $=0.7048$, $^{4}$He $=0.2752$, and $Z$ from \cite{Grevesse1998}) at a rate of $\sim3\times10^{-9}$ M$_\odot/$yr.
-The nuclear network is similar to the classic 304-species XRB network identified by \cite{fisker_explosive_2008}, favoring proton-rich isotopes up to $^{107}$Te, but with the neutron-degenerate core modelled as the heavy element $^{138}$Ba, which is technically included in the nuclear network but is far above the next-greatest $Z$ isotope and so unreachable by any standard capture reaction.
-The result is that the core is essentially inert.
+The nuclear network is similar to the classic 304-species XRB network identified by \cite{fisker_explosive_2008}, favoring proton-rich isotopes up to $^{107}$Te; however, the base layer down to the degenerate core is modeled as the heavy element $^{138}$Ba, which is technically included in the nuclear network but is far above the next-greatest $Z$ isotope and so unreachable by any standard capture reaction, making the core inert.
 Additional astrophysical details of the model can be found in Ref. \cite{Paxton2015}.